-The composition of the committees and the appointment of the Members shall be determined by the Board Chair.
-The Chair may consult with the Vice Chair or Secretary and the Executive Officer.
-All conversations must be consistent with Bagley Keene Open Meeting Act Restrictions which mandate that no more than two Members can actively discuss Board business.
+Committee members shall appoint the Chair of their respective committee.
+If a disagreement arises, the Committee members shall consult with the Board Chair, the Vice Chair and the EO.

+All conversations must be consistent with Bagley Keene Open Meeting Act restrictions which mandate that no more than two Board Members can actively discuss Board business.